1. Policy declaration

 - The Code means this Code of Conduct.

-- Educational misconduct includes any form of unacceptable or improper behaviour by a participant:
+- Academic misconduct includes any form of unacceptable or improper behaviour by a participant:

 - affecting the educational validity of their RACGP examination or assessment process or that of the examination or assessment itself